Esther Tabancay 1924 - 2020 - Obituary

 The family would like to extend our deepest gratitude to Susie Rillera and Ellis Pascual of the Rillera Guest Home and their staff, Caring, Maria, Freida and Ofelia for their special loving care of Esther.

 Viewing will take place at Mehl's Colonial Chapel, 222 East Lake Avenue, Watsonville, on Monday, July 6, 2020 from 3:00 p.m. to 5:00 p.m.
 Due to the current social distancing regulations, a private Rosary and a Mass of Christian Burial will be held.
-Memorial donations may be made to the Scholarship Fund of the Filipino Community of Watsonville, c/o 2260 Silver Stone Street, Royal Oaks, CA 95076.
+A celebration of Esther's life will be announced in the very near future.
+Memorial donations may be made to the Scholarship Fund of the Filipino Community of Watsonville, c/o 2260 Silver Stone Street, Royal Oaks, CA. 95076.

-Our beloved Esther Pascua Tabancay sadly passed away peacefully on June 18, 2020 at the age of 95 years.

 A long-time resident of Watsonville, Esther belonged to many clubs and organizations.
 She was a pioneer member and officer of the Filipino Community of Watsonville, Filipino Women's Club of Watsonville, Filipino Catholic Association of Watsonville, the Filipino Catholic Federation of America, the United Bacarrarenios Association, Dona Aurora Quezon Lodge #57 of the Caballeros de Dimas Alang and a Watsonville Band Booster.
 Esther was honored to be selected as the Filipino recipient for the International Women's Day in 2015.